winadiw/react-budget-app/README.md

-# react-indecision-app
+# react-expensify-app
-Indecision App using React
+Expensify App using React